End of Life Doula

-Why Meditation and Yoga for Stroke Survivors?
+Why Meditation and Yoga for end of life care.

 Services I provide to individuals or to a group are: